 It is easy to see that capital demand and hence equilibrium interest increases in the markup on profit.
-If the stock market values the firm extremely high, managers can afford to take higher risks as the firm will be less likely to go bankrupt.
+If the stock market values the firm extremely high, managers can afford to take higher risks

 It is possible, that the bank credit offer does not suffice to offset the negative net value carried over to the next period.
 In this case, there would be negative productive capital.
 This is excluded in the simulation as the productive capital must be at least zero.
 Therefore,